 This will take you to a page where you will see three different packages from which to choose.
 I will quickly explain the various packages, but you should also read this guide to get a deeper understanding of what these packages offer.

-- Running only one site: buy Starter package
+- Running only one site: Basic

-- Running more than one site: buy Plus package
+- Running more than one site: Plus

 Click on “select” in front of the plan you have chosen.

-On the next page, you can either choose to get a free domain name from Bluehost, or you can use any of your existing domain names.
+After selecting your plan, you can either choose to get a free domain name from Bluehost, or you can use any of your existing domain names.

-Remember that you can use your free domain name later, if you don’t need it now.
+Remember that you can use your free domain name later if you don’t need it now.

-If you want to keep things simple, enter the domain name you wish to buy in the “new domain” field, and your free domain will be activated with the web hosting.
-Click on “next”, and from here the remaining steps will be very simple.
+If you want to keep things simple, enter the domain name you wish to buy in the “new domain” field, and your free domain will be activated with the web hosting plan.

-Make sure you verify every detail (especially your email address), as your login and hosting information will be sent to your email address.
+Make sure you verify every detail, especially your email address.
+Your login and hosting information will be sent to your email address.